-2.A.1 List the company's prioritised risk of negative impact on people, society and environment.
+2.A.1 List the enterprises's actual negative impacts and/or prioritized significant risks of negative impact/harm on people, animals, society and the environment.
 Take note that the prioritized risk that you list in the table below will be exported to step 3 of this report, where you will be asked to answer how you work with stopping, preventing, or reducing the negative impact.